S1mpleAsia/tiny-db/README.md

 ## Not yet implemented / limitations

-- **Heuristic / cost-based query optimizer** (Ch.
-15). `NewOptimizedTinyDB` and the `useBasic=false` branch in `server/server.go` are a `// TODO` — only the basic planner works.
+- **Heuristic / cost-based query optimizer.** `NewOptimizedTinyDB` and the `useBasic=false` branch in `server/server.go` are a `// TODO` — only the basic planner works.
   The basic planner does not use indexes for reads and does not reorder joins.
 - **`ORDER BY`, `GROUP BY`, and aggregate functions are not in the SQL grammar.** The sort, group-by, and aggregate *plans/scans exist and are tested*, but they can only be used programmatically, not from a SQL string.
-- **B-tree index is not wired into the catalog.** `metadata.IndexInfo.Open` returns a hash index, so end-to-end SQL uses hashing even though the B-tree implementation is complete.
-- **Index-aware update planner is not wired into the server** — `server.go` installs `BasicUpdatePlanner`, so indexes are not automatically maintained through the default path.
+- **Indexes are not exercised by the default planners.** Although `IndexInfo.Open` returns a B-tree index, `server.go` installs `BasicQueryPlanner` / `BasicUpdatePlanner`, which neither read through indexes nor maintain them on writes.
+The index-aware `IndexUpdatePlanner` and the index scans/plans exist and are tested, but are only reached by constructing them directly.
 - Recovery is **undo-only** (no redo).
 - `Planner.verifyQuery` / `verifyUpdate` are no-op stubs (no semantic validation).
 - The driver's legacy non-context `Stmt.Exec` / `Stmt.Query` panic; use the **context**